TheManana11/Glow/README.md

 ### **3. Outputs**

-The final output is a helpful, actionable response sent to the user.
+The final output is a helpful, actionable response sent to the user based on what they requested, either details about their analysis or general recomnedations related to skin.
-Examples include:

-- *"Your last analysis showed mild dryness and early acne formation.
-I recommend using a gentle cleanser and a hydrating moisturizer."*
-- *"Make sure to apply sunscreen every morning, even on cloudy days!"*
-- *"Reminder set: I’ll message you at 9 PM to start your night skincare routine."*

 <img src="./readme/demo/BPMN.png"/>